Skip to Main Content

 • Copyright ownership of prompts

-It is recognised that you can copyright own the prompts that you enter into an AI, standard copyright rules apply.
+It is recognised that you can own the copyright of the prompts that you enter into an AI.
+Standard copyright rules apply.

 • Copyright ownership of outputs

-Ownership of copyright works require sufficient human input.
-For AI’s, this area is controversial at the moment.
-It is generally thought that there is insufficient human input for an AI’s output to be protected by copyright, but this may change in the future.
+Ownership of copyright works requires sufficient human input.
+For AIs, this area is controversial at the moment.
+It is generally thought that there is insufficient human input for an AI's output to be protected by copyright, but this may change in the future.

 Do’s and don’ts of copyright and public AI